nwgquqnu/vz-angular-5/README.md

 Each item in the cart has a number input which allows user to change item quantity.

 Notification area shows last performed event

+When user clicks on Welcome text or Product text then text color is changed to lightsalmon

+LocalStorage is used to store elements of the cart, so cart items are present on page reload

+ CartService uses ConfigOptionsService to determine key for the LocalStorage